Travel guide

 Now let's compare with an eSIM.
 A typical 8 GB plan for 10 days in Norway costs between 30-45 USD with PuraSim.
 That's it.
 No daily limits, no reduced speeds, no asterisks.
 A full 8 GB that you use however you want during your 10 days.
 The savings are brutal: between 50 and 120 USD depending on your country of origin.

 But beyond the money, there's peace of mind.
-With traditional roaming, you're always worried about how much you've used, if you've exceeded the daily limit, if you're going to be charged extra.
+With traditional roaming, you're always worried about how much you've consumed, if you've exceeded the daily limit, if you'll be charged extra.
 With an eSIM, you buy your package and forget about it.
-You use your data freely without the paranoia of receiving a 300 USD bill when you return home.
+You use your data freely without the paranoia of receiving a 300 USD bill when you get home.

 Furthermore, roaming packages often have slower speeds or prioritize local traffic over roaming.
 With an eSIM, you connect directly to the Norwegian network like a local user, with the same full 4G speeds that Norwegians have.
 The difference in user experience is notable, especially when you're trying to load Google Maps in the middle of a mountain road.